‘The Great Day’: Add Ukrainian Easter traditions to your holiday

 Baskets

-Easter baskets in Ukraine are also infused with meaning.
-In Ukraine, you’re much less likely than in the United States to find a basket filled with chocolate bunnies or plastic eggs hiding candy and coins.
+In Ukraine, you’re less likely to find a basket filled with chocolate bunnies or plastic eggs hiding candy and coins.

 Instead, Easter baskets are filled with the foods to be eaten later in the day — the paska, kielbasa, krashanky, and all the rest — and taken to church in the morning to be blessed.